 2. Over-refusal: LLMs may reject benign requests, reducing responsiveness and value, particularly in critical or time-sensitive situations.

-We aim to avoid both problems, ensuring that LLM inputs don’t create threats where none exist and that refusal responses don’t block valid, essential insights.
+The objective is to avoid both problems, ensuring that LLM inputs do not create threats where none exist and that refusal responses do not block valid, essential insights.

-In the rest of this article, we’ll cover how to build a real-time threat detection system using Datastreamer’s components.
-We’ll explore specific use cases, best practices, and how to use each module effectively.
-Most importantly, we’ll explain how to apply LLMs where they add the most value while mitigating the risks of hallucination and over-refusal.
+This article covers how to build a real-time threat detection system using Datastreamer's components, exploring specific use cases, best practices, and effective module usage.
+It explains how to apply LLMs where they add the most value while reducing the risks of hallucination and over-refusal.

 A strong threat detection pipeline begins with the right data sources.
-Here are some key categories to include:
+Key categories include:

-By capturing discussions across social platforms and news feeds, you can track specific threats such as political instability, cyber attacks, and civil unrest.
-Combining this with Open-Source Intelligence (OSINT) sources helps corroborate data, trigger timely alerts, and refine response strategies—keeping you informed about emerging risks.
+News and social media monitoring.
+Capturing discussions across social platforms and news feeds allows tracking of specific threats such as political instability, cyber attacks, and civil unrest.
+Combining this with Open-Source Intelligence (OSINT) sources helps corroborate data, trigger timely alerts, and refine response strategies.

+Dark web intelligence.
 Accessing dark web data is critical for identifying hidden or emerging threats.
-By using sources like DarkOwl, a leader in dark web intelligence, you can safely navigate and analyze cybersecurity data from forums where potentially harmful activities are shared—often out of reach of traditional sources.
+Using sources like DarkOwl, a leader in dark web intelligence, enables safe navigation and analysis of cybersecurity data from forums where potentially harmful activities are shared.

-For example, when you combine data sources such as news feeds, social media, and dark web content, Datastreamer’s Unify Transformer simplifies schema standardization.
-Connecting these sources is as easy as linking the right components in your pipeline.
+Datastreamer's Unify Transformer simplifies schema standardization.
+Connecting sources is as easy as linking the right components in your pipeline.

 • Process multilingual data for global threat detection

-“Just saw a group of people with masks and bats gathering downtown LA.
-LAPD don’t seem to care.
-Something’s going down tonight. #LosAngeles #protest”
+Example: a tweet stating "Just saw a group of people with masks and bats gathering downtown LA.
+LAPD don't seem to care.
+Something's going down tonight. #LosAngeles #protest" yields entity recognition results including "Downtown Los Angeles" and "LAPD."

 • Group posts by organization